CS-433/ml-project-2-mao/README.md

 Run the script ```run.py```, it will create a file ```submission.csv``` to be submitted in AICrowd.

+### Training

+If you want to try training the models on your own, you can simply run the notebook corresponding to the model you want to train.
+You can see in the Project Structure part the different notebooks we created.

 <!-- PROJECT STRUCTURE -->
 ## Project Structure